jmineau/lair/docs/source/index.rst

 ================================

 :code:`lair` is a collection of tools that I have developed/acquired for my research regarding land-air interactions.
-I spent a lot of time developing the :code:`uataq` subpackage which provides a simple interface for reading in data from the Utah Atmospheric Trace Gas and Air Quality (UATAQ) project - the idea being that we as scientists spend too much time on data wrangling and not enough time on analysis.
-The :code:`lair` package is designed to make it easier to work with atmospheric data, particularly data from the UATAQ project.
+The `lair` package is designed to make it easier to work with atmospheric data.

 .. toctree::
    :maxdepth: 1